ror-community/ror-site/content/tutorials/intro-ror-api.md

 - There are **no authentication tokens** or credentials needed to use the ROR API.
 - The rate limit on the ROR API is a **maximum of 2000 requests in a 5-minute period**.
 - The ROR API is powered by [Django](https://www.djangoproject.com/) and [Elasticsearch](https://www.elastic.co/elasticsearch/).
+- Check to see if the ROR API is up by sending a request to https://api.ror.org/heartbeat.
 - The ROR API is best for use cases that involve querying or retrieving individual records.
 If you need to retrieve a large number of records, use the [ROR data dump](https://ror.readme.io/docs/data-dump) instead, either locally or by using Zenodo's API.
-- Check to see if the ROR API is up by sending a request to https://api.ror.org/heartbeat.
 - You can install and run the ROR API locally in Docker.
 See the README at https://github.com/ror-community/ror-api for instructions.
 - We strongly encourage ROR API users to sign up for the [ROR Technical Forum](https://groups.google.com/a/ror.org/g/ror-tech) in order to receive infrequent (two or three times a month) updates by email about changes to the ROR registry and API.
+- The ROR API received about **14 million requests per month in 2022**, up from about 6 million per month in 2021 and 3 million per month in 2020.

 ## ROR IDs and the ROR data structure